wragge/trove-data-guide/other-digitised-resources/parliamentary-papers/intro.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-From the tables above, it seems that most of the records relating to Parliamentary Papers describe resources in `Article` format and can be found in the **Magazines & Newsletters** category.
+Looking at the tables above, you can see that most of the records relating to Parliamentary Papers have been assigned the `Article` format and can be found in the **Magazines & Newsletters** category.
 It also looks like many of these records are duplicated in **Research & Reports**.

-This seems a bit odd.
-Why would Parliamentary Papers be described as 'articles'?
-If you look at the results in the **Magazines & Newsletters** category, you'll see that the records describe *sections* of Parliamentary Papers, not complete publications.
-In other words, **the Parliamentary Papers are being treated like issues of a periodical** – the contents of each paper is being split up into sections, and a record is being created for each individual section.
+You might be wondering why Parliamentary Papers would be described as 'articles'.
+If you look at [the results in the **Magazines & Newsletters** category](https://trove.nla.gov.au/search/category/magazines?keyword=%22nla.obj%22%20series%3A%22Parliamentary%20paper%20%28Australia.%20Parliament%29%22&l-availability=y), you'll see that the records describe *sections* of Parliamentary Papers, not complete publications.
+In other words, **the Parliamentary Papers are being treated like issues of a periodical** – the contents of each paper is being split up into sections (like articles in a journal), and a record is being created for each individual section.

-This generates some odd 'articles', like contents pages and appendices.
+This generates some odd 'articles', such as contents pages and appendices.
 When combined with the grouping of versions into works, it can also have some unfortunate consequences.
-For example, [here's a record](https://trove.nla.gov.au/work/237938382) where the 'Table of contents' sections of different Parliamentary Papers have been grouped as a single work.
+For example, [here's a record](https://trove.nla.gov.au/work/237938382) where the 'Table of contents' sections of different Parliamentary Papers have been grouped as a single work!

-It also explains why there are so many records!
-The total number of Parliamentary Papers will be considerably less than the total number of work-level records.
+The splitting of Parliamentary Papers into 'articles' also inflates the number of records.
+As a result, the total number of Parliamentary Papers will be considerably less than the total number of work-level records.

-How then do we limit the search to only show complete Parliamentary Papers and exclude the 'articles'?
+How then can you limit the search to only show complete Parliamentary Papers and exclude the 'articles'?
 I don't think you can.
 If you add `NOT format:Article` to your search you'll exclude reports with the format `Article/Report`, and probably lose other publications that are grouped with `Article` records.
 You could just ignore the **Magazines & Newsletters** category, but many of the 'articles' are also in **Research & Reports** where they're mixed with other publication formats.
 There's no way to drop the 'articles' without losing other, more relevant, records.

-To create a dataset that only contains details of complete Parliamentary Papers, you need to harvest metadata from the search above, and then inspect the details of each record to exclude the ones you don't want.
-This is further complicated by the different ways Parliamentary Papers are grouped and described in Trove.
+To create a dataset that only contains details of complete Parliamentary Papers, you need to harvest metadata from the search above and then inspect the details of each record to exclude the ones you don't want.
+But this is further complicated by the different ways Parliamentary Papers are grouped and described in Trove.

 +++ {"editable": true, "slideshow": {"slide_type": ""}}